 Marketing efforts should showcase not just the facilities, but local attractions too (highlighting their proximity).
 Shrewd operators highlight activities guests can do on site or within walking distance, such as nature trails, birdwatching, fishing or canoeing.

-Make sure that, if you are going to buy an RV park or camping ground, you keep these important factors in mind!
+Make sure that, if you are going to buy a camping ground, you keep these important factors in mind!
 It will be easier to edit what an already existing business has to offer than to completely change things!